Ankr-network/ankr-docs/pages/staking/liquid-staking/avax/faq.md

 ### How do I receive rewards?

-aAVAXb is a rebasing token.
-When holding aAVAXb, your balance will increase in proportion to your AVAX staking rewards.
-A rebase runs daily, and rewards occur each time this runs.
-So each day, you will see the quantity of your aAVAXb increase by a small amount.
+aAVAXb is not actively supported anymore.
+We recommend you [switch your aAVAXb for ankrAVAX (ex-aAVAXc)](https://www.ankr.com/staking/switch/?from=aAVAXb).

-aAVAXc is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
-Instead, it appreciates in value, as the redemption ratio grows because of reward accumulation.
+ankrAVAX (ex-aAVAXc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
+Instead, it appreciates in value, as the redemption ratio of 1 ankrAVAX to 1 AVAX grows because of reward accumulation.

 ### How soon after staking will I begin to receive rewards?

-aAVAXb will increase in number with every rebase; rebasing occurs daily. aAVAXc rewards are built into the token.
-Effectively, your rewards accumulate daily as aAVAXc grows in value to AVAX.
+ankrAVAX (ex-aAVAXc) rewards are built into the token.
+Effectively, your rewards accumulate daily as ankrAVAX grows in value to AVAX.

 ### Does Ankr charge for the service?

 2% commission on the reward.

-### What determines the amount of reward I receive each rebase of aAVAXb?

-Staking rewards depend mostly on the voting power of the validator node that your stake is delegated to.
-Ankr aims to spread delegations to only the most trustworthy and reliable nodes to increase staking rewards.

 ### If I click Unstake, does my stake immediately stop accumulating rewards?